Medically reviewed by Drugs.com. Last updated on Nov 7, 2020.

 - This medicine may cause kidney problems.
-This medicine may need to be stopped by your doctor if you get kidney problems.
-Your doctor will watch you closely and may run kidney tests.
-You will need to drink lots of noncaffeine liquids unless told to drink less liquid by your doctor.
-Do not use BACiiM (bacitracin (systemic)) with other drugs that may cause kidney problems.
+This medicine may need to be stopped by the doctor if your child gets kidney problems.
+The doctor will watch your child closely and may run kidney tests.
+Your child's doctor will need to make sure your child is not dehydrated while getting this drug.
+Do not give BACiiM (bacitracin injection) with other drugs that may cause kidney problems.
 There are many drugs that can do this.
-Ask your doctor or pharmacist if you are not sure.
+Ask the doctor or pharmacist if you are not sure.

 Uses of BACiiM:

 - It is used to treat infections.

 What do I need to tell my doctor BEFORE I take BACiiM?

 - If your child is allergic to BACiiM (bacitracin injection); any part of BACiiM (bacitracin injection); or any other drugs, foods, or substances.
 Tell the doctor about the allergy and what signs your child had.

 This medicine may interact with other drugs or health problems.

 Tell the doctor and pharmacist about all of your child's drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for your child to take BACiiM (bacitracin injection) with all of his/her drugs and health problems.
 Do not start, stop, or change the dose of any drug your child takes without checking with the doctor.